ditto506/GEOG-101-Extreme-Weather-Case-Studies/README.md

 This project analyzes and compares the impacts of two major storms – Hurricane Sandy and Hurricane Ida – on New York City.
 Using maps, rainfall/storm-surge visualizations, and narrative research, we explore how different kinds of extreme weather (coastal storm surge vs. inland flooding) threaten urban communities.

 ## 📂 Repository Structure
-This repository was created for GEOG 101 – Extreme Weather Case Studies at CUNY Hunter College``` README.md
+This repository was created for GEOG 101 – Extreme Weather Case Studies at CUNY Hunter College

 data/
 docs/
 images/